Table of Contents

 Pathophysiology of Pediatric Ventricular Septal Defect

-The first pathologic consequence to a ventricular septal defect is the formation of a left-to-right shunt.
+The first pathologic consequence of a ventricular septal defect is the formation of a left-to-right shunt.
 This is associated with increased left ventricular volume overload due to increased pulmonary venous return to the left atrium.
 Pulmonary overcirculation is commonly seen with moderate and large VSDs.
 Additionally, pulmonary arterial hypertension is a common complication.

 The route and quantity of systolic flow through a VSD is either through the usual pathway (through a ventricle) or via the VSD and is dependent on the relative resistance offered by each path.
-If the VSD is big and offers no resistance, the resistance to pulmonary circulation is lower than that of the systemic circulation, leading to high systolic blood flow from left to right.
+If the VSD is big and offers no resistance, the resistance to pulmonary circulation is lower than that of systemic circulation, leading to high systolic blood flow from left to right.

 With a smaller VSD, higher resistance at the hole restricts shunting from left to right, even if pulmonary resistance is low.
 This increases Left Ventricle volume significantly as the body tries to increase cardiac output, leading to more pressure on the Left Atrium.
 This results in pulmonary venous congestion either at rest or when a person exerts energy.

 Also, notwithstanding the size of the VSD, if the pulmonary resistance is more than that of the systemic, then the blood will shunt from right-to-left.
-A large VSD elevates systolic pressure at both the ventricles, atriums and pulmonary artery.
+A large VSD elevates systolic pressure at ventricles, atriums and pulmonary artery.
 This influences the occurrence of pulmonary vascular disease or Eisenmenger’s syndrome.

-Pulmonary venous pressure also increased in patients with VSDs due to the dilatation and hypertrophy of the left ventricle which is associated with elevated end-diastolic pressure.
+Pulmonary venous pressure also increases in patients with VSDs due to the dilatation and hypertrophy of the left ventricle which is associated with elevated end-diastolic pressure.
 Additionally, patients with a moderate to large VSD are known to have pulmonary overcirculation, elevated pulmonary arterial pressure, and elevated pulmonary capillary pressure.
 Elevated pulmonary capillary pressure can cause pulmonary edema.

 Cardiac output decreases in patients with VSDs because the blood escapes from the left ventricle to the right ventricle instead of going into the aorta.